 Upper Endoscopy / EGD

-If you are taking any blood thinners and this was not discussed with your doctor at the time of scheduling the procedure, please contact us before starting the preparation.
+If you are taking any blood thinners AND this was NOT discussed with your doctor at the time of scheduling the procedure, please call us BEFORE starting the preparation.

 Evening/Night Before Procedure